Plan Commission recommends zoning change for housing development abutting Cameron Park

 A plan to build 151 homes on the border of Cameron Park moved forward another step during a Waco Plan Commission meeting Tuesday night.

-The commission voted unanimously to recommend rezoning the 36-acre property between Park Lake Drive, Greenwood Drive and Adeline Drive to a Planned Unit Development to accommodate the construction proposed by Turner Brothers, formerly known as Turner Behringer.
+The commission voted unanimously to recommend rezoning the 36-acre property between Park Lake Drive, Greenwood Drive and Adeline Drive to a Planned Unit Development to accommodate the construction proposed by Turner Behringer.
 The vote came after residents who live in the surrounding neighborhood spoke in opposition to the development.

+Most speakers were concerned the new housing would come with disruptive and dangerous car traffic.

+David Mills, who lives near the proposed development, said he and his wife came to the Cameron Park neighborhood because it is quiet, safe and wooded.
+He said the new houses would mean cyclists, parents with strollers and other pedestrians would not be able to walk in the old neighborhood, which lacks sidewalks.

 Of the proposed homes, 34 would not have yards and would have garages located in the rear, 39 would have lawns and rear garages, and another 78 would have garages in front.
 Plans call for a small pond on the property to be expanded into a retention pond.
 Developers Shane and Cody Turner and Todd Behringer also plan to include trails connecting the park to the development.